Title 42 expulsion

 Section 362 of the Public Health Service Act governs suspension of entries to prevent spread of communicable diseases.
 Shown: expulsions from the southwest U.S. border at the time of the COVID-19 pandemic.

-A Title 42 expulsion is the removal by the U.S. government of a person who had recently been in a country where a communicable disease was present.
-The extent of authority for contagion-related expulsions is set out by law under section 362 of the Public Health Service Act of 1944.
-During the COVID-19 pandemic, the Centers for Disease Control and Prevention (CDC) under the Trump administration used this provision to generally block land entry for many migrants.
-This practice was initially continued by the Biden administration before the program was terminated with the end of the COVID-19 national emergency on May 12, 2023.
+A Title 42 expulsion is the removal, out of the territory of the United States, by the U.S. government, of a person who has recently been in a country where a communicable disease was present.
+The extent of authority for such contagion-related expulsions is set out in federal law in section 362 of the Public Health Service Act of 1944.

+During the COVID-19 pandemic, the Centers for Disease Control and Prevention (CDC) under the Trump administration, used this provision to generally block land entry for many migrants.
+This practice was initially continued by the Biden administration but was halted with the end of the COVID-19 national emergency, on May 12, 2023.
 Title 42 of the United States Code includes numerous sections dealing with public health, social welfare, and civil rights, but, in the context of immigration, the phrase "Title 42" came to be used to refer specifically to expulsions under section 362.

 The program allows U.S. Customs and Border Protection (CBP) to prohibit the entry of persons who potentially pose a health risk by being subject to previously announced travel restrictions or by unlawfully entering the country to bypass health-screening measures.
 Persons subject to the order are not held in congregate areas for processing and are instead immediately expelled to their country of last transit.
 If they are unable to be returned to the country of last transit (because that country will not accept them due to their nationality), CBP will work with its interagency partners to expel the person to their country of origin.
 In some cases, this is not possible, and migrants may be expelled to a third country that will accept them based on previous residency.
 Expulsions under Title 42 are not based on immigration status and are tracked separately from immigration.
 At the discretion of the presidential administration, Title 42 can be used even for people who would normally have temporary protected status based on their country of origin.